clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Graph

-The Crawler's interactive FPKI Graph helps you to visualize each CA's relationship to the other CAs and Bridges in the FPKI ecosystem.
-Click on any dot (i.e., CA) in the graph to see its inbound and outbound relationships.
-The graph also shows how each CA certificate validates to COMMON. <!--Do Bridges show up as dot relationships also?
+The FPKI Crawler's visualization tool, the [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_, shows you all of the relationships between each CA and the other CAs and Bridges in the FPKI ecosystem.
+The graph also shows you how each CA certificate validates to COMMON. <!--How does the graph show a CA's validation path to COMMON?
+I don't see that on the Graph when I click on a CA. Do Bridges show up as dot relationships also?
 Does it show the CAs that cross-certify with each each other, as mentioned in Federal Common Tree File below?-->

+* Click on any dot (i.e., CA) in the graph to see its inbound and outbound relationships.

 **Provide link to the Graph**

 <!--This paragraph doesn't seem to relate to the Graph but to finding public certificate links via URLs.
 Doesn't flow from previous paragraph.
 Move to a certificate section?-->The Crawler uses AIAs and SIAs to find all CA certificates.
 Most CAs that validate to COMMON include an Authority Information Access (AIA) extension in their public certificates that gives a URL to the signing CA's certificate.
 Following a CA certificate’s AIA chain should lead you to a COMMON-certified certificate for download.<!--Download is the objective?--> Each CA should also have a Subject Information Access (SIA) extension in its public certificate that gives a URL for all CA certificates that the CA has issued<!--CA certificates issues by the CA?
 The Crawler won't be able to find all CAs if they don't have AIA and SIA extensions.
 What happens then?-->

-## FPKI Crawler Outputs **Make this section title: "Public Certificates for Reporting and Analysis (AIA Crawler Results Webpage)"**
+## FPKI Crawler Outputs:  Public Certificates for Reporting and Analysis

-The FPKI Crawler generates output files that will help you to understand and administer your certificate Key Store and build a Trust Store.
-These files are available at [AIA Crawler Results](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_.
+AIA Crawler Results Webpage The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (aka "AIA Crawler") generates output files that will help you to understand and administer your certificate Key Store and build a Trust Store.
+These files are available at .
 They give detailed information about certificates, including:

 * Path validation
 * Certificate Policy validation